-Emergency Fund Size : How Much Do You Really Need?
+Emergency Fund Size: How Much Of An Emergency Fund Do You Need?

-The truth is, it depends on your monthly expenses are, and how long you'd need to cover them in an emergency.
+The truth is, it depends on what your monthly living expenses are, and how long you'd need to cover them in an emergency.
 The rule of thumb is you need to cover three to six months worth of expenses.
 In this post we'll cover what an emergency fund is, why you need one, and what your emergency funds size should be.

 The resiliency fund is your first line of defense, while your emergency fund is your last resort.